tarunkarimi/tarunkarimi/README.md

 ---

-💡 Passionate about building intelligent systems that combine ML, data analytics, and visualization.
-🌾 From **Polaki, Andhra Pradesh** — a peaceful, green coastal village 🌿
-📚 Currently exploring **Generative AI** and **MLOps** for real-world applications.

 ## 👨‍💻 About Me

 I am **Tarun Teja Karimi**, a passionate **software developer** and **Machine Learning & Data Science enthusiast** from Polaki, Andhra Pradesh.
 I have a keen interest in **open source contributions**, **Big Data**, and **innovative technologies**.
 I love to **collaborate with other developers** and work on exciting projects that make an impact.